+AUDIO

-AUDIO Hi, and welcome to part two of the "Glucose reading with meaning" video series featuring the FreeStyle Libre 2 system, the world's #1 flash glucose monitoring system.
+Hi, and welcome to part two of the

+"Glucose reading with meaning" video series

+featuring the FreeStyle Libre 2 system, the world's #1 flash glucose monitoring system.

 My name is Lori Berard.

 I'm a nurse and Diabetes Educator.

 In this video, we're going to talk about the difference between interstitial fluid glucose and blood glucose.

 Blood glucose monitors measure capillary blood glucose with a painful finger prick.
 Scanning or viewing the results from the FreeStyle Libre 2 system measures interstitial fluid glucose.

 In your body, the blood flows from the heart and goes through the arteries, ending up in the capillaries.
-Fluid is then released into the tissue surrounding the cells.

 This is called "interstitial fluid," and it contains glucose.

 Interstitial fluid glucose results can be different from blood glucose results because of the time it takes the glucose to move in and out of the capillary system.

 This difference is called the "lag."

-With blood glucose monitoring, a lancet is inserted with pressure to reach the blood in the capillary.
-With flash glucoso monitoring, the consor uses a filament inserted just under the skin where it floats in the interstitial fluid.
+With blood glucose monitoring, a lancet is inserted with

+pressure to reach the blood in the capillary.

+With flash glucose monitoring, the sensor

+uses a filament inserted just under the skin

+where it floats in the interstitial fluid.